jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/world/coronavirus-maps.html.html.md

 The [coronavirus
 pandemic](https://www.nytimes.com/article/prepare-for-coronavirus.html)
-has sickened more than 18,337,700 people, according to official counts.
+has sickened more than 18,333,000 people, according to official counts.
-As of Tuesday morning, at least 693,700 people have died, and the virus has been detected in nearly every country, as these maps show.
+As of Tuesday afternoon, at least 695,800 people have died, and the virus has been detected in nearly every country, as these maps show.

 <div id="map" class="g-asset g-graphic g-constrain-source g-map g-asset-width-bleed" style="">